kyphan38/arca/assets/docs/2-technologies/devops tools/iac/terraform/1-introduction/1-overview.md

 Benefits

-- It supports thousands of providers, including AWS, Azure, GCP, K8s, etc.
+- It supports thousands of providers, including AWS, Azure, GCP, and Kubernetes.
-- Once you learn Terraform Core concepts, you can write code to create and manage infrastructure across all the providers
+- Once you learn Terraform's core concepts, you can write code to create and manage infrastructure across all supported providers